 6 Signs of Labor to Look Out For

 Labor manifests itself differently for different women.
 Some women feel distinct symptoms of labor while others do not.
 Knowing what to expect can help ensure that the patient gets to the hospital well in time in order to minimize complications.
 Although there is no sure fire way of predicting the exact time labor pains will begin, there are several hormonal and physical changes that mark the onset of labor, and recognizing these changes can be critical.
 As labor time approaches many women report feeling a sudden burst of energy accompanied by a strong urge to get things in order and ready for the baby.
 This is called the nesting instinct, which typically kicks in a few weeks or days prior to delivery.
-The following signs are a fairly reliable indicator that labor will commence in a few weeks or days:
+The following signs of labor are a fairly reliable indicators that labor will commence in a few weeks or days:

 As labor time approaches the baby settles or lowers into the pelvis in a process called lightening.
 As that happens the pressure on the diaphragm decreases making breathing slightly easier, however, pressure on the bladder increases, and that may lead to an increase in frequency of urination.